-Other functions of the Corrections Division include the Corrections Emergency Response Team, a K-9 Unit, food services, medical programs and court services.
+Other functions of the Corrections Division include the Corrections Emergency Response Team, food services, medical programs and court services.

 About the Jail

 The first floor of the jail houses such functions as pre-booking, booking, bond out and the classification units.
 The second floor is comprised of all special-needs beds.
 Mental health, medical, maximum and segregation housing units are contained here and monitored in a modified direct supervision setting.
 The third and fourth floors of the jail are designed identically and hold the general housing unit population monitored under a direct supervision philosophy.

 Visitation is done via video, where the public has access to a separate room on the first floor of the justice center that has 65 monitors.
 The inmate can remain in his housing unit and use monitors that are dedicated to those areas.
 Video visitation eliminates the need for inmate escorts, controls contraband and ensures visitors are able to have their visit.
 The bond -out area also is easily accessed by the public from the State Street Justice Center parking lot, eliminating the need for those persons to enter the justice center complex at all.